Home>Perennials>Grasses>Pink Feather Pampas

 Here's a feather for your cap: this pink pampas grass's tall candy floss pink flower stems are a great statement in the garden, and all you need to make lovely dry flower arrangements.

-Browse all of our other grasses, our perennial plants, or our alpines & wildflowers.
+Browse all of our other grasses, or perennial plants.

 Features